kanaka/raft.js/research_class/paper.md

 #### 3.1.6 Client Interaction ####

-Clients of the Raft cluster are able to interact with the distributed tate machine by sending RPCs to the leader in order to add command entries to the transaction log.
+Clients of the Raft cluster are able to interact with the distributed state machine by sending RPCs to the leader in order to add command entries to the transaction log.
 Clients first find the address of any node in the cluster either via broadcast or via an external directory service.
 Once the client discovers a node of the cluster, that node